 – The Board of Directors and Teams of The Little Dog Laughed Animal-Assisted Therapy

 To use the joy of dog training in support of behavioral therapy professionals in their effort to nurture empathy and non-violent problem solving skills.

 We are an all-volunteer 501(c)3 organization serving the Portland Metro area.
 Our therapy teams are dog/handler pairs who are ably assisted by others who share the vision.

 WHAT WE DO

 Our S.T.A.R.
-(See Tag And Reward) Teams teach relationship and problem-solving skills to at-risk youths through classes in positive dog training.
+(See Tag And Reward) Teams teach non-violent relationship and problem-solving skills to at-risk youths through classes in positive dog training.

 Happy Summer, Everyone!